Single Sign-on Mechanisms - Hitachi ID Privileged Access Manager

 Access disclosure options include:

-- IT staff can directly launch Terminal Services (RDP), SSH (PuTTY), VMWare vSphere, SQL Studio and other connections to target systems from the Privileged Access Manager web user interface, without displaying a password value.
+- IT staff can directly launch Terminal Services (RDP), SSH (PuTTY), VMware vSphere, SQL Studio, web browser/form login and other connections to target systems from the Privileged Access Manager web user interface, without displaying a password value.

 - IT staff can use an ActiveX control embedded in the Privileged Access Manager web portal to place a copy of a sensitive password into their Windows copy buffer, again without displaying the passwords.
 This password is automatically cleared from their copy buffer after a few seconds.